ietf-wg-alto/draft-alto-oam-yang/appendix.md

 updates.
 Therefore, the ALTO network map resource can be updated dynamically.

 ~~~
-{::include yang/example-vendor-alto-alg.yang}
+{::include yang/example-alto-alg.yang}
 ~~~

 ## Example Usage

-This section presents a complete example showing how the base data model and all the vendor extended models above are used to set up an ALTO server and configure corresponding components (e.g., data source listener, information resource, access control).
+This section presents a complete example showing how the base data model and all the extended models above are used to set up an ALTO server and configure corresponding components (e.g., data source listener, information resource, access control).